Chart Color Schemes

 Whyalla Stuart faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area faces educational challenges, with university qualification rates at 7.2%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 5.7%, followed by postgraduate qualifications (1.0%) and graduate diplomas (0.5%).
-Trade and technical skills are prominent, with 38.7% of residents aged 15+ holding vocational credentials - advanced diplomas (5.7%) and certificates (33.0%).
+The area's university qualification rate is 7.2%, significantly lower than Australia's average of 30.4%.
+This disparity presents both a challenge and an opportunity for targeted educational initiatives.
+Bachelor degrees are the most common at 5.7%, followed by postgraduate qualifications (1.0%) and graduate diplomas (0.5%).
+Vocational credentials are prevalent, with 38.7% of residents aged 15+ holding such qualifications, including advanced diplomas (5.7%) and certificates (33.0%).

 Frequently Asked Questions - Education